alexpolt/alexpolt.github.io/src/unique.md

 ##unique_ptr -> unique

-  *unique_ptr* is well-known design patters, but it is limited to memory handling.
+  *unique_ptr* is a well-known design patter, but it is limited to memory handling.
 In practice we need the same semantics (owning and RAII) for other resources too.
 So I suggest adding *unique* as a more general wrapper (sample code):